The biggest headline of the week for social media has of course been the news that “Instagram is hiding likes”.

 Instagram’s Wellbeing Team formed in 2018 and was tasked with responding to the growing research and criticism of Instagram for causing serious and complex damage to our mental health.
 Social media in general is often criticised for creating a false sense of connection and being one of the many factors in the rise in loneliness.
 Instagram is also criticised for feeding the beast of comparison and leading us to measure our self worth in likes.

-Some people do, absolutely…but Instagram isn’t the only tool that people use to #livethatlife and it’s a one dimensional view of how more than 1Billion people use the platform.
+Some people do use social media to showpony about and deliberately present fake versions of themselves, absolutely…but Instagram isn’t the only tool that people use to #livethatlife and it’s a one dimensional view of how more than 1Billion people use the platform.
 Following the Instagram blog or the #weekendhashtagproject Instagram lays down every weekend easily challenges this perception.
 The good vibes are easy to find.

-We all seek and need external validation, it’s part of feeling that we’re liked, fit in with whoever our tribes are and belong somewhere, and likes are one of the simplest indicators of this approval – on social media anyway.
-Likes may give us a personal rush but displaying them publicly feeds the beast of comparison in others so Techcrunch wonders if this “refocus on creating connections”, or is that “taking out the competition”, is part of broader efforts to create a less damaging, more positive platform.
+We all seek and need external validation, it’s part of feeling that we’re liked ( no pun intended I promise), fit in with whoever our tribes are and belong somewhere, and likes are one of the simplest indicators of this approval – on social media anyway.
+Likes may give us a personal rush but displaying them publicly feeds the beast of comparison many people listen to, so Techcrunch wonders if this “refocus on creating connections”, or is that “taking out the competitive element and pressure”, is part of broader efforts to create a less damaging, more positive platform.
 It lines up with recent recommendations from the UK’s Information Commissioner’s Office

 Instagram’s Wellness Team have been busy creating strategies to fight online bullying, ban self-harm content and support suicide prevention and increase privacy and safety.
 Reducing the harm of comparison makes sense as another step in making the platform a more positive place.